CardboardIoT/experiment-hello-world/README.md

     bin/led --device anne --id 0 on
     bin/led --device anne --id 0 off

+## Web UI

+There's a very basic web UI that will:
+- turn the LED on/off
+- see the current state of the button

+To run the UI:

+   npm run static

+Visit http://localhost:3000/ in your browser to see the UI.
+The UI can be hosted anywhere.
+It uses the WebSocket bridge functionality of recent MQTT servers to communicate.

 ## Supported messages

 All messages must have an `id` string which indicated which component to target.
 Currently this is always '0'.